 |[red socks]||[red socks]|

-This is definitely a major setback for marketer running ads on Bing’s platform.
+This is definitely a major setback for marketers running ads on Bing’s platform.
 Now, let us see how Google reacts to these negative keywords in comparison to Bing:

 Though Bing suggests marketers to refer the conflict report to avert all possibilities of campaigns receiving unwanted clicks, it calls for additional time spent on evaluating this.
 Google alternately, weighs negative keywords over keywords as is clear from the table above.